 By working within a framework, exceptions or cultural differences can be clearly accounted for, and the goal should always be to provide clarity on KPIs so that ESG reporting can focus on progress and advancement within the organization.

-Do you have any questions about this article or about ESG in general?
-Then please feel free to contact us at any time: esg@remove-this.m2dot.com
+Do you have any questions about this article or about M2?
+Then please feel free to contact us at any time.
+We look forward to exchanging ideas with you.

 Your M2 Team